zalyoung/gitlab-handbook/content/handbook/solutions-architects/sa-leader-shadow.md

 ### Confidentiality

 Participating in the shadow program is a privilege where you will be exposed to confidential information.
 This is underpinned by trust in the shadows to honor the confidentiality of topics being discussed and information shared.
 The continuation of this program is entirely dependent on shadows past, present, and future honoring this trust placed in them.
-Since you might be lopt in to shadow calls where forecasted deal outside your region will be discussed, we ask you to comply with the {Designated Insiders process](https://docs.google.com/document/d/1mcBtnfGbv4jSsJUklMQYyj2052MBHe4Lf9RkE-B9yvA/edit?tab=t.0#heading=h.b3pm8ljoip1y) for the quarter.
+Since you might be lopt in to shadow calls where forecasted deal outside your region will be discussed, we ask you to comply with the [Designated Insiders process](https://docs.google.com/document/d/1mcBtnfGbv4jSsJUklMQYyj2052MBHe4Lf9RkE-B9yvA/edit?tab=t.0#heading=h.b3pm8ljoip1y) for the quarter.

 ### Consider adding goals